-Jamie is head of the Landed Estates Group at Saffery Champness and specialises in providing advice to individuals, families and their business interests, both in Scotland and England.
+Jamie is head of the Land and Rural Businesses Group at Saffery Champness and specialises in providing advice to individuals, families and their business interests, both in Scotland and England.

 Jamie joined Saffery Champness on 1 April 2011 as a partner.
 Prior to this, he was a partner in a medium-sized Edinburgh firm for 12 years and prior to that he trained as a chartered accountant and chartered tax adviser working in a ‘big four’ firm for eight years.
 He won a prize medal in his ICAS exams in 1992, coming second overall in Scotland across all disciplines.

 He has served on the tax committee of Scottish Land and Estates Ltd for the past nine years (currently as chairman), and acts for a number of his clients as trustee or executor, as well as being a trustee of a well-known charity.